 The University of Cambridge is one of the premier research institutions in the world, and hence was a natural choice for me to pursue my education.
-When it came to choosing a college within Cambridge though, it is an understatement to say that I was at a complete loss, having not been exposed to the collegiate system previously.
+When it came to choosing a college within Cambridge, though, it is an understatement to say that I was at a complete loss, having not been exposed to the collegiate system previously.
 Fortunately, my decision became quite trivial once I discovered Clare Hall.
 Using the Innovation Masters Scholarship, BP and Clare Hall provide probably the most generous funding for Masters students that I have seen across all 31 Cambridge colleges.
 For my particular programme, the scholarship completely covered my tuition costs and related fees.
 I am grateful for the existence of such a scholarship since it allowed me to concentrate solely on my research without having to worry about steep tuition costs or education loans.
 The ability to focus entirely on the education one receives, rather than the process of how to finance it, is the single greatest advantage a student can have and it is one that this scholarship has rendered me.
-I would be remiss not to mention why Clare Hall is a key component of this scholarship, and why it is not just a matter of the funds being provided.
-The friendly, intellectually stimulating and diverse environment that this college provides is what makes this scholarship truly invaluable.
+I would be remiss not to mention why Clare Hall is a critical component of this scholarship, and why it is not just a matter of the funds being provided.
+The friendly, intellectually stimulating and diverse environment that this college offers is what makes this scholarship genuinely invaluable.
 The people you meet throughout the college - at the Dining Hall, at cultural events, in the library or even at the bar, create an atmosphere that is truly conducive to learning.
 I am indeed fortunate to have had access to such an opportunity and am grateful to both BP and Clare Hall for having provided it.

 BP - Clare Hall scholarship 2016-17 Testimonial

 The BP-Clare Hall Studentship is a paragon opportunity for Indian students to study at Cambridge.
-Hailing from a small town to study at one of the leading universities in the world felt like a mirage but the support provided via this studentship and the college enabled me to pursue my Cambridge dream.
+Hailing from a small town to study at one of the leading universities in the world felt like a mirage, but the support provided via this studentship and the college enabled me to pursue my Cambridge dream.

 Apart from the crucial financial aid, the college also guided me during the application.
 In a short time, I came to respect and value Clare Hall’s integrated academic community.
 From attending seminars, special talks to joining students and Fellows for lunch at college, everything is an ever learning and enriching experience.
-By interacting with scholars from divergent fields, one gains a better perspective of academia which is not limited to their field of expertise.
+By interacting with scholars from divergent fields, one gains a better perspective of academia, which is not limited to their area of expertise.